How to Connect 2 Monitors to Chromebook

 You must also check the laptop’s product specifications to see the maximum resolution supported on the particular port.

 You can also start charging the Chromebook.
-It is recommended to use a PC-based 4K docking station.
+For better compatibility, it is recommended that you use a docking station specifically designed for ChromeOS or one that supports DisplayLink technology.

 It allows adding 3 external monitors in total, with the two monitors being connected to DisplayPort output.
 The third one should build a connection with the help of the HDMI output.